 For some people, investing is a fun pastime — something that requires focus, savvy and patience.
 For others, investments are what will create a retirement fund.

 It can also be part of a long-term plan for growing your wealth.
 Unfortunately, there are a lot of people who don’t opt to invest at all, even when it could benefit them in the future.
-If you don’t think you have enough money to invest with, take a closer look at your budget.
+If you don’t think you have enough money to invest with, take a closer look at your budget and compare investment opportunities.
 By making your budget a little bit tighter, you can carve out some money to invest in your financial future.

 Save More Money Than You Do Now